ulsdevteam/pkp-adminNotificationManager/README.md

 # Administrator Notification Manager plugin for OJS

-This plugin changes the notification settings for all admin users, so they no longer recieve any email notifications from a journal after its creation.
-This plugin disables every type of email notifications for a journal when used, and must be used for each journal on the site.
+This plugin disables email notification for all admin users, so they no longer recieve any email notifications from a journal after its creation.
+This is useful, for example, if the administrator account(s) are not responsible for editorial actions.

 ## Requirements